BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 			-Pellets create a large explosion on hit, but deal no impact damage -Upon hitting an enemy, each pellet of the Obliterator grants you a 3% Global Damage buff, which persists even after switching weapons.

+		[1.2.6]

+	       	> Plaguebearer - Plague Rats
+			- 4 ammo per shot, 5 pellets per shot, reduced fire rate and accuracy
+			- Corroding enemies grants stacks which are expended on melee to create a corrosive nova, increasing damage of the nova per stack

+		> Sucker Punch - Foreman Jasper
+			- Full auto with reduced base fire rate and increased damage.
+Always comes without a sight, and a bayonet that adds +0.5x melee damage

+			- Dealing melee damage causes you to gain highly increased cooldown rate, movement speed and reload speed for 7 seconds